steve-lebleu/cliam/README.md

 :warning: It's strongly advised to use environment secrets to fill in sensible values like api keys.
 Dotenv is embedded in Cliam, so you can just write an .env file and put Dotenv on the top of your .cliamrc.js.

-See [configuration](https://github.com/steve-lebleu/cliam/wiki/Configuration) wiki section for more information about availables options and configurations.
+See [cliamrc configuration](https://github.com/steve-lebleu/cliam/wiki/Configuration-with-cliamrc.js) wiki section for more information about availables options and configurations.

 ### Implement